blaze/blaze/docs/source/datashape.rst

 Records
 ~~~~~~~

-Record types are struct-like objects which hold a collection
+Record types are ordered struct-like objects which hold a collection of
-of types keyed by labels.
+types keyed by labels.

 Example 1::